March Madness For Counselors: Career and Coping Skills

 Career Madness

-No one expects a young child to choose a career at an early age, but learning about occupation options helps inspire them to go after their dreams as they grow.
+No one expects a young child to choose a career at an early age.
+Learning about occupation options helps inspire them.
+This knowledge encourages them to go after their dreams as they grow.

 How It Works: